Metanarrative is a story,

 this relationship to the capacity of metanarrative to produce meaning through the

-meaning and metanarrative.
+concepts of meaning and metanarrative.